 It should come as no surprise that we love our beauty rest.
-From tips to getting a better night’s sleep to tricks for falling asleep faster, we have the tools to help you clock your Z’s.
+From tips to getting a better night’s sleep to the best alarm clocks to help you quit your nighttime phone habit, we have the tools to help you clock your zzz’s.
 And given the busyness of our day-to-day lives, it’s especially important to prioritize sleep.
-After all, not clocking enough hours can lead to slower cognitive function, more cravings, irritability, and more.
+After all, not clocking enough hours can lead to slower cognitive function, more cravings, and irritability.
 Along with establishing good sleep hygiene—like a nighttime routine—did you know that nutrition plays a role in how well you sleep?
 That’s right.
 Your diet can greatly impact the sleep you are (or aren’t) getting.
 Today, we’re diving into the power of melatonin and foods high in melatonin.

 Known as the “hormone of darkness,” melatonin is produced in response to nighttime.
 It is essential for good sleep.
 In essence, melatonin helps with the timing of our circadian rhythm (24-hour internal clock).
 Located in the middle of the brain, this unique hormone is created by the pineal gland.
 It functions with the sun.
 Meaning, more melatonin is made when the sun goes down, and less melatonin is made when the sun comes up.
 Although most people produce enough melatonin for their general needs, research shows that foods high in melatonin can improve sleep.

 How Melatonin Affects the Body